 Katharine Hepburn’s Brownies - Fudgy, gooey, yummy.
 I goofed and used 1/2 cup of flour and was really happy with the results

 Saltine Cracker Brickle - Tastes like Almond Roca.
 I halved the recipe and it worked fine.

 Made-in-the-Pan Chocolate Cake - Great for those of us with limited supplies in the pantry.
 Was sometimes called “The day before payday cake.”

 Sunday is BREAD day.

 Mark Bittman's NYT No-Knead recipe is the basis for this recipe.
 I feel it was perfected in its simplicity by Gail Watson on her blog "A Stack of Dishes".
-Use her detailed instructions to make your bread.
-(I included my method/recipe below.)
+You can use her detailed instructions to make your bread, or I included my method/recipe below.

 It only takes 3 minutes of prep on Saturday.

 In a large bowl stir together until it forms a messy ball:

 1 cup bread flour